A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Methodology

+Assumption \ref{ex:as} on exchangeability implies that \(\gamma_{c,a}\) is typically close to 1, allowing nearly exact control in Part (a), as confirmed by our numerical studies (Section \ref{gamma_sim_est:sec} of the Supplement).
+Moreover, \(\gamma_{c,a}^\prime\) in Part (b) is also close to 1 (cf. Remark \ref{rem:conv} in Appendix \ref{proof:thm1b}).
+Assumption \ref{ex:as} implies that both terms in the product on the right-hand side of \eqref{equ:Res} are stochastically close to 1.
+To provide a more rigorous characterization of the upper bound on the FSR level in Part (b), Section \ref{subsec:convergence-tau} of the Supplement presents an asymptotic analysis that specifies sufficient conditions for the strong convergence of \(\tau_a^c\).
+Specifically, let \(\tau^* \in (0,1)\) be a constant.
+If \(\tau_a^c \xrightarrow{a.s.} \tau^*\), one can show that $ \lim_{(n_a, m_a)\rightarrow\infty} \mathbb{E}\left|\texttt{Res}(\tau_a^c) - 1\right| = 0. $ Hence, \eqref{equ:theory} indicates that the stable version of FASI controls the FSR at \(\alpha + o(1)\).

+\begin{remark}\rm{ Under the conditions outlined in Appendix \ref{subsec:convergence-tau}, we establish that group-wise FSR control asymptotically ensures overall FSR control (see Proposition \ref{prop:OFSR-theory} in Section \ref{sec:group-overall-FSR} of the Appendix).
+The proof of this proposition also provides heuristic insight into why obtaining finite-sample guarantees of overall FSR control may be inherently challenging.
+If asymptotic guarantees are sufficient, then group-wise FSR control constitutes a stricter requirement than overall FSR control; hence adding an overall FSR constraint is unnecessary. } \end{remark}

+\begin{remark}\rm{ In the modified FSR definition \eqref{FSR-star}, the ``+1'' adjustment is adopted, mirroring a technique used in Theorem 1 of \cite{BarCan15} though for distinct purposes.
+The difference between \(\text{FSR}^{\{c\},*}_a\) and \(\text{FSR}^{\{c\}}_a\) is typically negligible in practice.
+Furthermore, Section \ref{appendix:different_rval} includes a corollary showing that a conservative version of the R-value guarantees FSR control below \(\alpha\) without the \(\gamma_{c,a}\) term in the bound.
+However, because this conservative variant often leads to significant power loss, we recommend the more efficient R-value defined in \eqref{R-value-max}, which achieves nearly exact control empirically.} \end{remark}

-Inspired by the elegant ideas in the FDR literature \citep{Stoetal04, BarCan15}, we have carefully constructed the $R$-values so that the corresponding FSP process \eqref{FSP-2} can be stochastically bounded above by a martingale.
-In the proof of Theorem \ref{FSR:thm}, we first show that the threshold induced by the FSP process is a \emph{stopping time}, and then apply Doob's optional stopping theorem to obtain an upper bound for the expectation of the martingale.
-Finally we leverage the exchangeability assumption to cancel out the cardinality adjustments and establish the upper bound for the FSR.
-We stress that our theory utilizes no assumptions on the underlying models or quality of scores, and the algorithm is provably valid in finite samples.
+Three major challenges in proving Theorem \ref{FSR:thm} are (i) handling the dependence between the scores \(\hat S_i^c\) (since the same training data were used to compute \eqref{FSP-est}), and (ii) evaluating the FSR without any knowledge about the quality of the scores.
+Inspired by elegant ideas in the FDR literature \citep{Stoetal04, BarCan15}, we have carefully designed the R-values so that the corresponding FSP process \eqref{FSP-est} is stochastically dominated by a supermartingale.
+We then apply the optional stopping theorem and leverage the exchangeability assumption to establish an upper bound for the FSR.
+We stress that, in Theorem \ref{FSR:thm}, part (a) guarantees validity in finite samples, and both parts (a) and (b) do not rely on any assumptions regarding the underlying models or the quality of the scores.

-Under Assumption \ref{ex:as}, $\gamma_{c,a}$ tends to be very close to $1$, resulting in nearly exact control.
-This is verified in our simulation studies and real data analyses which can be found in the Appendix, Section \ref{gamma_sim_est:sec}.
-However, due to the stochastic nature of the ratio, FASI may lead to FSRs that deviate from the nominal level.
-The next corollary shows that a conservative version of the $R$-value guarantees that the FSR level is controlled below $\alpha$.